 When our lives are in flux, sometimes the change can take us by complete surprise.
 A big life change can come out of nowhere, like a job loss or a sudden death.
-But even expected life changes, like becoming a new mother, can leave you feeling like a bomb just went off in the center of your world and nothing makes sense anymore.
+But even expected life changes, like becoming a new parent, can leave you feeling like a bomb just went off in the center of your world and nothing makes sense anymore.
 Your usual ways of dealing with stress just don’t seem like enough.

 Some of the major life changes people seek help for include (but are not limited to):